-Our daughter has Down Syndrome – this Lake District spot was the perfect family trip
+Our daughter has Down syndrome – this Lake District spot was the perfect family trip

 A quieter corner of this popular UK region proved to be the ideal spot for a child-friendly break for Anthony Bennett and his brood

-The weather is cloudy, but the rain is on pause, so we book a 60-minute trip on the Coniston Launch, based at Coniston Boat Landings.
-Alice is easily startled by noise and it is very hard to get her to calm once upset, so we come prepared with ear defenders to offset the noise made by diesel engines.
+The weather is cloudy, but the rain is on pause, so we book a 60-minute trip on a Coniston Launch boat, based at Coniston Boat Landings.
+Alice is easily startled by noise, and it is very hard to get her to calm down once upset, so we come prepared with ear defenders to offset the noise made by diesel engines.
 These are used initially, but soon discarded once the boat actually sets sail.

 Read more: The best hotels in the Lake District